 The dentist told us that where appropriate they discussed smoking, alcohol consumption and diet with patients during appointments where this was appropriate.

-Appointments with the dental hygienist were available for cleaning and advice on oral hygiene and disease prevention.
+Appointments with the dental hygienist were available for cleaning and advice of promoting and maintaining oral hygiene.

 The practice had a selection of dental products for sale.
 There were a range of health promotion leaflets and poster displayed within the patient waiting area which provided advice and instructions to help patients maintain and improve their oral health.